pitrov/MvcAndWebApi-RoleClaims-Sample/README.md

 # MvcAndWebApi-RoleClaims-Sample

-This sample shows how to build a .Net web application which host both MVC and Web Api.
+This sample shows how to build a .Net web application which hosts both MVC and Web Api.
 Sample uses OpenID Connect to sign-in users from a single Azure Active Directory tenant, using the ASP.Net OpenID Connect OWIN middleware.